software-dev-academy/wd-js-exercise-1/README.md

 In this task you are to implement the functionality for a simple calculator.
 You have been given template html and css
 in the folder [`calculator_template`](https://github.com/davyie/SDA-js_labs/tree/master/lab1/calculator_template) but as you will notice, clicking the buttons does nothing.
-Your task is to add javascript code so that the buttons do asexpected (like a normal calculator).
+Your task is to add javascript code so that the buttons do as expected (like a normal calculator).
 This will require you to learn how to traverse/select elements from the DOM-tree and handle their values.
 Functionality should be added for all buttons.

 *Some tips:*
-- You should let your code run after the DOMContentLoaded event is triggered.
+- You should let your code run after the `DOMContentLoaded` event is triggered.
 See link below.
 Also, try reasoning about why this is important to do.
 - Pay attention to the classes and/or ids of the elements in the HTML-DOM.
 They can be useful for selecting elements.
 Feel free to customize the elements and add your own classes and/or ids.